 Like all harmonics, the pattern follows a specific swing structure.

 In this case, a wave like structure, comprised of 5 points: XABCD.

 Together, these points create the pattern but ONLY if they meet certain Fibonacci ratio’s – more this later.

-The Cypher usually forms towards the ends of trends, acting as a large-scale confusion event designed to lure many traders into entering with the trend before the big players come in and cause a large reversal.
+The Cypher usually forms towards the ends of trends, acting as a large-scale confusion event designed to lure many traders into entering with the trend before the banks and other big players come in and cause a large reversal.

-The trapped traders liquidating their trades are what pushes price into the opposite direction once the reversal begins.
+The trapped traders liquidating their trades are what pushes price in the opposite direction once the reversal begins.